thetechnocrat-dev/darkforestframe/README.md

 ― Liu Cixin, The Dark Forest

 Rules:
-1) Every player starts the game with three planets (equation 1).
+1) Every player starts the game with three planets.
-2) Planets build up energy over time (equation 2).
+2) Planets build up energy over time (equation 1).
 3) A player can send some or all of a planets energy to another planet (equation 3).
 4) Depending on the energy of the receiving planet it will either gain or lose energy (equation 4).
 5) At the end of the game the player with the most energy summed across their 3 planets wins (equation 5).